 Call today for free consultation (877)-987-9LAW

 Recovering from a hit and run collision is difficult and it can be a confusing process to navigate.
-Most victims want justice but the perpetrator has fled the scene of the crime, making justice difficult or impossible to achieve.
+Most victims want justice but the perpetrator has fled the scene of the crime, making justice and criminal charges difficult or impossible to achieve.

 No matter how careful you are to obey traffic laws, some car crashes happen through no fault of your own.
 Consult our attorneys on how you can achieve recovery in these difficult circumstances.
 We have helped many victims who share the shock and pain you are experiencing now.
 Let us help you get back on your feet—call The Flood Law Firm for a no-cost discussion of your legal rights.